Trewaters/SFNode-Nov-2018/readme.md

 # Intro
 Security happens in layers.
 Node.js is part of an ecosystem.
 There are many tools that will help you code quickly but still remain secure.
 Just because you add security doesn't mean vulnerabilities disappear.
 Good security should give you more time to react and counter active attacks.

-# Security in Layers, the ecosystem
+# Security happens in Layers, the ecosystem
 ![alt text](https://github.com/Trewaters/SFNode-Nov-2018/blob/master/images/owasplogo.png "OWASP Logo")
 - OWASP is  a public group focused on security
   - The “Open Web Application Security Project” (OWASP)